Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

     print("count is %\n", count); // => count is 27
 }
 ```
 The variable `count` defined in line (1) in Jai on the stack is visible inside the #asm block, where it is stored in a gpr.
 In line (2) 17 is added to it.
+In assembly, `add a,b` is the same as a += b (or a = a + b).
 Jai sees that and prints out the changed value 27.
 Inside the #asm block, count is a named gpr.

 We can also define variables in the asm block, and let them interact with Jai variables like this: